Muhammad-Abdullah-Nizami/GentleAgents/README.md

 # GentleAgents

-GentleAgents is a simple AI agent framework built as a **practice project** by **Muhammad Abdullah Nizami**.
+GentleAgents is a simple AI agent framework built as a **learning project** by **Muhammad Abdullah Nizami** to understand AI Agent workflows.
 This is **not** a production-ready library but rather a minimal implementation to explore AI agent architectures.

 ## **Inspiration**
 This project draws inspiration from various AI agent libraries, including: